MelchizedekM/MelchizedekM/README.md

 - 🌱 I’m currently learning **Math and Computer Science**

-- 👨‍💻 All of my projects are available at [https://github.com/MelchizedekM](https://github.com/MelchizedekM)
+- 👨‍💻 All of my projects are available at [https://github.com/RaymonMin](https://github.com/RaymonMin)

-- 💬 Ask me about **Anything I know**

 - 📫 How to reach me **rmin@connect.ust.hk**